Soccer Vs. Football Field: Big Comparison Guide

 This is why playing soccer on a football field is only acceptable at an amateur level.

-We are all aware of how much more popular football is than soccer in the US.
+We know how popular football is than soccer is in the US.
 For this reason, not many schools and communities find it feasible to invest in building a soccer field.

-Still, having any field to practice in play on is better than having none, so, until the popularity of soccer reaches the European levels, we’ll have to settle.
+Still, having any field to practice play on is better than having none, so until the popularity of soccer reaches the European levels, we’ll have to settle.